simoncblyth/opticks/notes/issues/cxs_min_medium_scan_shakedown.rst

 HMM issue with lack of metadata in first event seems fixed, need to do some plotting to be sure
 -------------------------------------------------------------------------------------------------

+Did scans on P and A.

+Add notes to scan plotting ~/o/sreport_ab.sh